jjNford/chrome-ex-oauth2/README.md

 	});
 	```

-<h3>5.
-Please include attribution to library.
-For your convenience here is a comment that you can add to your extension for attribution:</h3>
+### 5. Please include attribution to library.
+For your convenience here is a comment that you can add to your extension for attribution:

 	```javascript
 	$('#oauth-button').click(function() {